Violence in Scotland

 In 2017-2018 there were 59,541 incidents of domestic abuse recorded by Police Scotland.
 Women made up 82% of the victims.
 (Source)

-The actual figure is higher than that due to low reporting.
-Figures from 2014 – 15 showed that only 16.8% of people who were victim-survivors of rape reported it to the police.
+The actual figures are higher than these statistics suggest due to low reporting of these crimes.
+Scottish Crime and Justice Survey 2014 - 2015 showed that only 16.8% of people who were victim-survivors of rape reported it to the police.
 (Source)

 Research indicates that only 58% of people in Scotland believe that a woman who wears revealing clothing on a night out is ‘not at all to blame’ for being raped, with 60% saying the same of a woman who is very drunk.
 Around a quarter think that ‘women often lie about being raped’ and nearly 2 in 5 believe that ‘rape results from men being unable to control their need for sex’.
 (Source)